DanZinagri/NicheD20_Quartz/content/Character Creation/Character Advancement.md

 Example: A character with 2 levels in fighter and 1 in rogue, at 4th level takes an additional level in rogue.
 The character could select a talent available to a 2nd level rogue or 2nd level fighter despite their level being taken in rogue rather than fighter.

 In addition there's a number of generic talents available to a character.
-See [[List of Generic Talents|List of Generic Talents]] for a full listing.
+See [List of Generic Talents](../Feats/List%20of%20Generic%20Talents/_index.md) for a full listing.

 ## Feat Progression